 The following documents are referred to in the text in such a way that some or all of their content constitutes requirements of this document.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

-ECMA-74, Measurement of Airborne Noise emitted by Information Technology and Telecommunications Equipment, 17th edition (December 2019)
+ECMA-74, Measurement of Airborne Noise emitted by Information Technology and Telecommunications Equipment

 IEC 61672-1, Electroacoustics - Sound level meters - Part 1: Specifications